 To maintain good standing as a fraternity or sorority at Quinnipiac University, in addition to any requirements for recognized student organizations, all new chapters and existing chapters must:

-- maintain at least five active undergraduate members at all times, except when granted written approval from the Office of Campus Life
+- Maintain at least 5 active undergraduate members at all times, except when granted written approval from the Department of Campus Life

-- maintain a current roster on file with the Office of Fraternity & Sorority Life that includes first, middle and last name; QU ID/username; date/semester joined; and officer/leadership positions for all members of the organization at all times
+- Maintain a current roster on file with the Office of Fraternity & Sorority Life that includes first, middle and last name; date/semester joined; and officer/leadership positions for all members of the organization at all times

-- notify the Office of Fraternity & Sorority Life when any member of the organization is added, removed, drops from the new member process, resigns membership or takes early alumni/ae status within 2 days using the Change of Membership Form located on Do You QU
+- Notify the Office of Fraternity & Sorority Life when any member of the organization is added, removed, drops from the new member process, becomes an initiated member, becomes inactive, transfers out of QU, resigns membership or takes early alumni/ae status within the amount of time specified at their accreditation level, not to exceed 5 business days, using the Change of Membership Form located on Do You QU

-- notify the Office of Fraternity & Sorority Life of any changes in officer positions within 2 days of a change
+- Notify the Office of Fraternity & Sorority Life via email of any changes in officer positions within 2 days of a change

 Policy on Expansion/Extension

-Fraternities and sororities, like any student organization at Quinnipiac University, may not be present or assemble without written approval from Campus Life.
+Fraternities and sororities, like any student organization at Quinnipiac University, may not be present or assemble without written approval from the Office of Fraternity & Sorority Life.
 Students or organizations interested in starting a new chapter or reopening a previously recognized chapter at Quinnipiac University must meet the following requirements and criteria to be considered for recognition:

 - Organization must be an inter/national social fraternity or sorority (not academic or honorary) and have a valid insurance policy that is accessible upon request.